James, Hoyer, Newcomer & Smiljanich, P.A.

 James Hoyer, P.A.
 (James Hoyer) is a Tampa, Florida-based law firm that focuses on whistleblower (qui tam) cases as well as consumer class action lawsuits.
 In 2015, the firm was named Whistleblower Lawyers of the Year by the Taxpayers Against Fraud Education Fund.

+History

 The firm was founded in 1992 by former State Attorney for Hillsborough County Bill James, former federal prosecutors, and retired FBI agents.
 Since its founding, James Hoyer has helped return more than $3 billion to consumers and taxpayers who were victims of fraud.
 The St. Petersburg Times once called James Hoyer one of Tampa's most successful law firms.

 Members of the James Hoyer firm operate the Consumer Warning Network.